 The Important of Medical Detox

-If you or someone you know is exhibiting signs of prescription drug abuse, seeking treatment is unarguably necessary.
+If you or someone you know is exhibiting signs of prescription drug abuse, seeking treatment is essential.
 Addiction can lead to serious repercussions, both psychological and physical.
-Prescription drug detox can prevent this, but undergoing it alone can lead to serious medical complications and painful withdrawal symptoms.
+Prescription drug detox can prevent this, but undergoing it alone can lead to serious medical complications and severe withdrawal symptoms.
 This is why professional and medically-supervised detox programs are essential for recovery.

 Prescription Drug Detox at Discovery Institute

 The prescription drug detox programs at Discovery Institute put the safety and comfort of our patients first.
-We offer medically-assisted detox for patients suffering from prescription drug addiction.
-To begin, each patient in recovery receives a thorough examination upon admission for the purposes of assessing health, identifying any concurrent issues, and collecting a full drug use history.
-This information is then used to create an all-inclusive treatment plan tailored to the needs of each individual client.
+We offer medically assisted detox for patients suffering from prescription drug addiction.
+To begin, each patient in recovery receives a thorough examination upon admission to assess health, identify any concurrent issues, and collect a full drug use history.
+This information is then used to create an all-inclusive treatment plan tailored to the needs of each client.

 From that point forward, patients are administered medications to alleviate withdrawal symptoms and supervised so symptoms can be tracked and addressed when they arise.
 In addition to doctors and nurses, the therapeutic staff is also on call to assist with the emotional healing of the detox process.

-For patients who still need prescription drugs for conditions like post-surgery pain or chronic pain management, non-addictive treatments are available so that the prescription drug dependency is reduced during detox.
-These kinds of treatments can include traditional therapy, holistic treatments, and non-narcotic medications administered by the medical staff.
+For patients who still need prescription drugs for conditions like post-surgery pain or chronic pain management, non-addictive treatments are available so that prescription drug dependency and severe prescription drug withdrawal symptoms are reduced during detox.
+Addiction treatment can include traditional therapy, holistic treatments, and non-narcotic medications administered by the medical staff.
 For more information about our services, please contact us today.